koba04/en.blog/content/posts/2016-10-05-220000-react-shallow-render-internals.md

 };
 ```

-`_render` is rendering ReactComponent with `ReactReconciler`.
+`_render` is rendering an instance of ShallowComponentWrapper with `ReactReconciler`.

-If the components has already mounted, `_render` updates ReactComponent with `receiveComponent`, otherwise it mounts ReactComponent with `mountComponent`.
+If the ShallowComponentWrapper has already mounted, `_render` updates ShallowComponentWrapper with `receiveComponent`, otherwise it mounts ShallowComponentWrapper with `mountComponent`.

 Now is a mounting phase, let's get into the mouting part.

 ## Instantiate ShallowComponentWrapper and call mountComponent

-This part is for instantiating `ShallowComponentWrapper` and mounting it, which is the root ReactComponent.
+This part is for instantiating `ShallowComponentWrapper` and mounting it, which is the root component.

 * https://github.com/facebook/react/blob/v15.3.2/src/test/ReactTestUtils.js#L495-L497